abdealijivaji/abdealijivaji/README.md

 - 👋 Hi, I’m @abdealijivaji
 - 👀 I’m interested in giant viruses & virophages
-- 🌱 I’m currently doing my PhD in periplasmic localisation of aromatic degrading proteins.
+- 🌱 I’m currently doing my PhD working on Giant viruses in the aylward lab
 - 💞️ I’m looking to collaborate on various methods to isolated virophage signatures in eukaryotic genome
 - 📫 How to reach me drop me an email on abujivaji@gmail.com